Learning that

 Happy investigating ✦

-If your kid catches the bug for this kind of thing, that's exactly what we do all summer — bigger cases, messier data, live with other young detectives.
-See the summer bootcamp →
+If your kid catches the bug for this kind of thing, that's exactly what the July pilot is — bigger cases, messier data, guided video investigations all summer.
+Apply for a founding spot →